S. Harrison White: Career

+Legal career

 He studied law while he was a teacher and he was admitted to the bar in Colorado and Missouri in 1889 and practiced law in Pueblo, Colorado.
 He was a partner with Charles P. Dunbaugh in the White & Dunbaugh law firm.

+Early political career

 He served as delegate to the Democratic State convention in 1892.
 He served as chairman of the Pueblo County Democratic central committee in 1892.
 He served as city attorney of Pueblo from 1897 to 1899.
 He was a public trustee of Pueblo County from 1900 to 1903 and from 1905 to 1909.
 He served as district attorney of the tenth judicial district from 1904 to 1908.

 White was elected justice of the Colorado Supreme Court in 1908 for a term of ten years 1909 to 1919, and served as chief justice from 1917 until 1918, when he retired.
 He engaged in the practice of law in Denver, Colorado in 1919.

+Congress

 White was elected as a Democrat to the 70th Congress to fill the vacancy caused by the death of William N. Vaile and served from November 15, 1927 to March 3, 1929.
 He was an unsuccessful candidate for reelection in 1928 to the 71st Congress.

+Later career

 He resumed the practice of law in Denver, Colorado.

 He was the author of the minority report that precipitated the fight over the fusion with the Populists that resulted in a split in the convention.
 He was elected secretary of that division of the party which was denominated “The White Wings”, and which nominated a straight Democratic ticket.

 He was a member of the American Bar Association, Elks, Knights of Pythias, and the Denver Athletic Club.
 He was a lecturer across the United States when he was a member of the League to Enforce Peace.
 His office was in the Equitable Building in Denver.